-Our biodiesel is currently only derived from 100% Soy feedstock and from exclusively BQ9000 certified plants.
 Most of the ethanol we distribute is primarily used as an oxygenate in gasoline.
 We also offer deliveries of E85 that can be used in flex-fuel vehicles (vehicles that can use regular gasoline or E85).
 As demand for E85 continues to grow, we at InterState Oil Company are proud to offer this product to you at a competitive price.

 What is E85?

 E85 is the term for a blend of motor fuel comprised of 85 percent ethanol and 15 percent gasoline.
 The U.S. Department of Energy has named E85 an alternative fuel.
 E85 is cleaner burning and has a higher octane than gasoline.
 In addition, it is renewable, domestically produced and environmentally friendly.
 For additional information on E85, please visit www.e85fuel.com.

 What is Biodiesel?